 7. Karachi Street food

-Karachi is called the City of lights (even from my Hotel window at 1 am there was still traffic and cars on the road) but I feel it can also be called the city of food!
-If you don’t believe me, witness it yourself by visiting Burns Road, which is a food street in the former part of Karachi and is popular for its traditional, mouth-watering, appetizing items such as bun Kebabs, Haleem, Nihari, fried fish and sweet things such as Rabri and traditional beverages such as Lassi.
+Karachi is called the City of Lights (even from my Hotel window at 1 am there was still traffic and cars on the road) but I feel it can also be called the city of food!
+If you don’t believe me, witness it yourself by visiting Burns Road, which is a food street in the former part of Karachi and is popular for its traditional, mouth-watering, appetizing items such as bun Kebabs, Haleem, Nihari, fried fish, and sweet things such as Rabri and traditional beverages such as Lassi.

-I personally liked everything on the pic above.
 If you prefer watching videos to reading a blog post then follow me on Instagram for all the fresh stories from Australia and around the world.

 Alternatively, you can also try Bohra Food Street.